irgolic/AutoPR/README.md

 ### `trigger_schema.json`

-📋 The file contains a JSON schema definition for a configuration file.
+📄 This file is a JSON schema definition for a trigger configuration.
-🔗 The schema defines various types of actions that can be performed in a workflow.
-🔀 Actions include commenting, setting issue titles, crawling folders, executing bash commands, and more.
-🔀 Actions can be performed individually or iteratively.
-🔄 The schema also includes trigger configurations for labels, comments, and pushes.
+🔗 It defines various trigger types such as label, comment, push, and cron triggers.
-📝 Each action has its own set of inputs and outputs.
+🔀 Each trigger type has its own set of properties and sub-properties.
-🔀 Triggers define when and how the actions should be executed.
+🔧 The schema also defines different action models that can be associated with each trigger type.
+📝 The action models specify the name, description, inputs, and outputs of each action.
+🔄 Some action models can be iterated over using the "iterate" property.
-📄 The schema is organized into different definitions for each type of action or trigger.
+🔑 The schema also includes definitions for different types of declarations like template, variable, constant, and lambda declarations.
-🔗 The definitions can be referenced within the schema to define the structure of the inputs and outputs for each action.
+🗂️ There are also definitions for different types of inputs and outputs for actions.
-🔀 Overall, this file provides a comprehensive schema for defining workflows and actions in a configuration file.
+📅 Overall, this file provides a comprehensive schema for defining triggers and their associated actions in a workflow system.

 ### `workflow_schema.json`